fdufnews/bitlash/README.md

 Now version and release are defined in bitlash.h and the functions return the value

-Extended file manager for large EEPROM
+Added a switch in bitlash.h to add an Extended file manager for processors with large RAM and EEPROM
-- unix like command ll, ls cat
+- unix like command ll, ls, cat, cd, pwd
 - peep with 2 arguments on processors with EEPROM larger than 2048

-For processors with EEPROM larger than 2048 I have modified peep so that it uses 2 arguments *beginning* and *ending* address so user have some control on the size of what is displayed.
+In this mode peep expects 2 arguments *beginning* and *ending* address so user have some control on the size of what is displayed.

-Processors with large EEPROM can hold a huge number of script so ls function can return informations exceeding the size of the screen

-For large EEPROM, function ls only list the name of the scripts over 4 columns.
-For "small" ones the function behaves as earlier
+As processors with large EEPROM can hold a large number of script, in this mode, ls only list the name of the scripts over 4 columns.

-For large EEPROM, there is now:
+Two commands are added:
 - ll which lists name and size of scripts on 2 columns.
 It also lists the holes in memory and their size.
 - cat *scriptname* is used to display the content of a script.

+Addition of an EEPROM emulation in RAM in parallel of the "real" EEPROM.
+This will save EEPROM during development of new scripts.

+The emulated EEPROM has the same size as the EEPROM.

+Two commands are added:
+- cd to switch from one "drive" to the other, cd eeprom or cd ram (can be shorten to cd e or cd r)
+- pwd to display the name of the active "drive"

 TODO:
 - [ ] eepack to optimize EEPROM use (by filling the holes)
-- [ ] eeprom emulation in RAM for processors with large RAM (like the 1284)
+- [x] eeprom emulation in RAM for processors with large RAM (like the 1284)
-	- [ ] adding a cd command to switch from RAM to EEPROM
+	- [x] adding a cd command to switch from RAM to EEPROM
 	- [ ] adding a copy command to copy scripts between RAM and EEPROM

 Questions / Bug Reports / Pull Requests welcome!  https://github.com/billroy/bitlash/issues